ansible/azure-testing/guide_azure.rst

           sku: '7.1'
           version: latest

-Each of the above modules offers a variety of parameter options, with not all of them being used in the above example.
+Each of the Azure modules offers a variety of parameter options.
+Not all options are demonstrated in the above example.
 See each individual module for further details and examples.